Qetesh/logi-options-plus-mini/README_EN.md

 ## Project Overview

-This project is implemented through a shell script `logi-options-plus-mini.sh`, which downloads the official installer and streamlines it by removing all functions except for keyboard and mouse.
+This project is implemented through a shell script `logi-options-plus-mini.shell`, which downloads the official installer and streamlines it by removing all functions except for keyboard and mouse.

 ## Features